Key Takeaways

 Frequently Asked Questions

-Whether you're buying or selling a home or business, you need to follow certain steps to avoid tax penalties and other issues, especially true when you have family involved.
-To avoid potential issues, post your questions to UpCounsel's marketplace.
+If you need help with arm's length transaction, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.